pyedifice/pyedifice/README.md

 you must not only think about what to display to the user given state changes, but also how to issue the commands to achieve the desired effect.

-Edifice allows you to describe the GUI as a function mapping state to displayed widgets, leaving the how to the library.
+Edifice allows you to declare the GUI as a function mapping state to displayed widgets, leaving the how to the library.
 User interactions update the state, and state changes update the GUI.
 Edifice makes it possible to write code like: